oroinc/documentation/backend/entities/extend-entities/serialized-fields.rst

 OroPlatform provides the ability to create custom entities or custom fields for extended entities.
 This package provides a possibility to avoid schema update when you create custom fields.

 However, these fields have some restrictions.
-Their data is stores in the `serialized_data` column as a serialized array but field `serialized_data` is hidden from the UI on entity config page.
+Their data is stored in the `serialized_data` column as a serialized array but the `serialized_data` field is hidden from the UI on entity config page.

 Not supported features: